 Deb: You wear a lot of denim.
 Why is it a favorite?

 Greetje: Denim is hot, hot, hot in The Netherlands.
 Sometimes I think it is a uniform and I get why… it is so easy to style.
 I own about 6 to 8 blue jeans, and they are usually not cheap.
 I get so much wear out of them that they are the one item I don’t skimp on.
-My not-so-dark-blue skinny jeans that turn up at the bottom from Denham are my favourite.
+My not-so-dark-blue skinny jeans that turn up at the bottom from Denham are my favorite.
 Oh, and ironically, so are my most inexpensive straight jeans from Occupied.

 Deb: You are also a fan of jackets.
 What do they do for you?

 Greetje: Fitted jackets flatter my frame.
-At 5ft 7 inches I am average height compared to most Dutch women (who someone told me are the tallest women on the planet).
+At 5ft 7 inches, I am average height compared to most Dutch women (who someone told me are the tallest women on the planet).
 My body shape is an inverted triangle.
 Fitted jackets are my lifesaver, helping me to fake a waist and an hourglass figure.
 I like fitted jackets that have lapels and a collar as they suit my long neck better than no collar.

-Deb: You went to a blogger meet up in Vancouver last summer.
+Deb: You went to a blogger meet-up in Vancouver last summer.
 What did you wear and what was your biggest style takeaway?

 Greetje: That was really tricky because I knew I was going to meet women who would be doing their utmost to look good.
 Also, there was a lot of walking involved, which meant flat shoes, and I’m not a big fan of flat shoes (understatement).

 I took my nearly flat silver pointy shoes (thrifted) which went with everything.
 I wore white jeans and blue jeans with several tops and a blue or a white jacket.
-For dinner: green skinny trousers with a red flower top and red slingbacks (comfortable higher heel).
+For dinner: green skinny trousers with a red flower top and red slingbacks (comfortable higher heels).
 I also wore a black and white animal print jumper with a wide cream skirt and not too high black slingbacks.

 Deb: You write a lot about outlet shopping in Turin.
 Tell us about your best deal.